1964 Little Anthony and the Imperials – I’m On The Outside Looking In

 The record was initially credited to The Imperials, but the label was quickly changed to Little Anthony and the Imperials.
 They listed the group on their first album as The Imperials Featuring Little Anthony.

 The group struggled to follow-up their success; it took another six singles before they reached the top forty on the Hot 100 again in 1960.
 Little Anthony left the group in 1961 and Sammy Strain replaced Nate and Tracey in the group and the Imperials seemed to be finished.

-The group reportedly recorded the original version of the theme song for the James Bond film You Only Live Twice, but their version was discarded and the movie company attempted to get Frank Sinatra to record the theme song.
+The group reportedly recorded the original version of the theme song for the James Bond film You Only Live Twice, but their version was discarded.
+The movie company attempted to get Frank Sinatra to record the theme song.
 Frank declined the opportunity and passed that honor along to his daughter, and Nancy Sinatra’s version appears on the soundtrack.
 Promotional copies of the version by Little Anthony and the Imperials survived.

-After additional disappointing releases in the late sixties and early seventies, Ernest left to join the Platters in 1971 and Sammy left in 1972 and eventually joined the O’Jays.
+After additional disappointing releases in the late sixties and early seventies, Ernest left to join the Platters in 1971.
+Sammy left in 1972 and eventually joined the O’Jays.
 Little Anthony went solo again, mostly performing in Oldies shows.

 The group reunited in 1992 and has continued to perform with some combination of original and replacement singers ever since.

-Little Anthony and the Imperials were inducted into the Rock and Roll Hall of Fame In 2009.
+They inducted Little Anthony and the Imperials into the Rock and Roll Hall of Fame In 2009.